pmndrs/gltfjsx/readme.md

 #### A typical use-case

-First you run your model through gltfjsx.
+First you run your model through gltfjsx. `npx` allows you to use npm packages without installing them.

 ```bash
 npx gltfjsx model.gltf